BennyKJohnson/JSONKit/README.md

-# JSONKit
+# JSON Kit
-JSONKit is a JSON mapping framework that makes JSON serialization code safer, cleaner and a lot more fun to write.
-What makes JSONKit awesome, is it's protocol orientated design combined with generics, which results in a powerful and customizable JSON serialization library.
+JSON Kit is a JSON mapping framework that makes JSON serialization code safer, cleaner and a lot more fun to write.
+It combines protocol orientated design with generics to create a powerful interface for working with JSON in Swift.

 ## Features
+- [x] Strongly typed keys, leverage the compiler to autocomplete keys and validate keys
 - [x] Easily map value types, arrays and enums from JSON values
+- [x] Throwable value access, avoid large if let/guard blocks
-- [x] Supports custom types
+- [x] Easily add support for custom types
 - [x] Modular, extend or modify behaviour of mapping

 ## Why it is awesome